Traditionally Modern Food

 Instructions

-• In a heavy-bottomed pan add ingredients listed under ”to dry roast or grind” and roast till you get a nice aroma and Transfer them
+• In a heavy-bottomed pan add ingredients listed under ”to dry roast or grind” and roast till you get a nice aroma Transfer them

 • Add the dry roasted ingredients, mix well and turn off the stove; let the mixture cool down